 Trying to collect child support arrears can be a challenging process.
-From working with state agencies, to going to court to enforce an order, it can take anywhere from a year or longer to obtain payment for child support arrears.
-Read on to learn more about how to collect child support arrears in California and how A People’s Choice can help you.
+From working with state agencies, to going to court to enforce an order, it can easily take over a year to obtain payment for outstanding child support.
+Luckily, there are several sources of aid as well as multiple options available for anyone trying to collect child support arrears.

 What Are Child Support Arrears?

 Arrears in child support refer to past due child support owed to a custodial parent.
 Interest on past due support accrues at 10% annually.
-Interest accrues on the principal amount of child support that is unpaid.
-Additional penalties may be imposed on the payee if payments are outstanding for 30 days or more.
-Sometimes if a custodial parent is receiving public assistance, the government will assign the child support arrears to the State for repayment of public assistant benefits received by the parent.
-This is explained further below.
+However, the court may impose additional penalties if payments are outstanding for 30 days or more.

 Assigned Arrears – Child Support Assigned To State

-Sometimes a custodial parent with a child support order is receiving public assistance or is getting help from CalWORKS, a welfare program that aids eligible needy California families.
-In this situation, Federal law allows the state of California to seek reimbursement from monies the custodial parent is entitled to receive for child support payments.
-In this situation, payments, interest and any back support are assigned to the state.
-The state is able to collect payments for child support from the parent obligated to pay support until the assistance received by the custodial parent has been paid back.
+Sometimes, the government is providing public assistance to a custodial parent with a child support order.
+In other cases, the parent may be enrolled in CalWORKS, a welfare program that aids eligible needy California families.
+For both of these situations, federal law allows the state of California to seek reimbursement from monies the custodial parent is entitled to receive for child support payments.
+In other words, the parent must assign child support payments, interest, and any back support to the state until the assistance has been repaid.

 In California, the Department of Child Support Services (DCSS) is the state agency responsible for child support enforcement.
-Each county in California has a local DCSS office that can help parents 1) establish parentage and child support orders and 2) collect the support owed.
-The California Department of Child Support Services (DCSS) will send the payee parent several notices to become current with his/her child support arrears.
-The DCSS has several ways to collect child support including:
+Each county in California has a local DCSS office that can help parents establish parentage and child support orders and collect the support owed.
+In the case of unpaid support, DCSS will send the payee parent several notices to become current with the child support arrears.

 - Passport denial

-If the payee parent refuses to comply with paying the arrears, DCSS may even request quasi-criminal contempt charges against the payee parent.
-Once the state becomes involved, the agency will be responsible for retrieving the payments and sending them to the custodial parent.
+However, if the payee parent refuses to comply with paying the arrears, DCSS may request quasi-criminal contempt charges against them.
+Then, once the state is involved, the agency will be responsible for retrieving payments and sending them to the custodial parent.

 How to Get Child Support Arrears Paid